-Maggie has more than ten years of experience in the Peripherals market, particularly for Large Format Printers and Printer Consumables research.
+Maggie has more than fifteen years of experience in the IPDS arena, particularly for Large Format Printers, Printer Consumables and Page Volume research.
 Prior to joining the Asia/Pacific team, Maggie was the head of ASEAN research, overlooking the research team from IT to communication research for Indonesia, Malaysia, Philippines, and Thailand.

 In recognition of her leadership role and consistent efforts to uphold and improve quality in her research, IDC has awarded Maggie, the "Best Asia/Pacific Region Award for Quality Work and Timeliness" in 2001 and 2002.
 In 2003, she won IDC's "Asia/Pacific Knowledge Management Award" and "Malaysia Best Research Quality and Timeliness Award".
 In 2005, she won IDC's "Asia/Pacific Best Research Support-Country Award" and in 2006, the IDC's "Asia/Pacific Best Research Support-Regional Award".

 Prior to joining IDC, Maggie has held sales positions with Hong Leong Bank, and gained research experience working with Burson-Marsteller, a well-known PR company.